MuhammadXcode/weather-journal-app/README.md

 # Weather-Journal App Project
 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project is an asynchronous web app that uses Web API [https://openweathermap.org/api] and user data to dynamically update the UI using a local server on port 8000.

 ## Instructions
-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+At first run the `server.js` file and install `express`, `body-parser` and `cors` in the terminal by the command `npm install express body-parser cors` as this project uses `node.js` environment and `express` framework.
+Then enter the zip code of the city you want to get its the weather in addition to your feeling and press "generate" button to update the UI and show the day, the temperature and your feeling.

 ## Extras
-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.